lame/penguin_events/docs/programming_exercise_writeup.md

-Thank you for your continued interest in Bird!
+Thank you for your continued interest in Penguin!

 This at-home coding challenge is an opportunity for you to write some clean code that shows us how you use data structures to solve simple algorithmic problems.